 A variety of users on Reddit and MacRumors forums reported that the YouTube app running on their iPhones is causing serious battery drain.
 As first reported by BGR, the battery drain is so bad that in some cases it's depleting 20 percent of a battery's charge in just 30 minutes.

 According to the reports, the problem appears to have something to do with YouTube running on iOS 11.1.
 So if you're running a version of Apple's operating system that was released before that, you may be safe.
 However, if you have downloaded Apple's recent updates, including iOS 11.1.1, you could see that battery meter depleting fast.

-Users on MacRumors forums, for instance, have reported that the difference is "night and day" and the YouTube app is no longer draining their batteries.
+Users on MacRumors forums, for instance, have reported that the difference (when using previous versions) is "night and day" and the YouTube app is no longer draining their batteries.
 The users, who also said that the YouTube app was causing their smartphones to run hot, said that their iPhone working temperature is back to normal.

 So, if you're having some iPhone battery problems, update your YouTube app today, and you'll hopefully regain those long-lasting charges needed to stream every single reaction video and super-clip montage.